mind2minds/myurltopdf/README.md

 -fileName - pdf file path - required

--tmpFolderPath - optional. default path is tmp folder path of the installed module.
+-tmpFolderPath - optional.
+Default path is tmp folder path of the installed module.
 Where tmp files are created for the pdf generation process and removed after pdf generation process is completed.

 -viewportSize - optional